aklaswad/maxpat2svg/README.md

 # Install for local diff

- 1. Clone this repository to your local
+ 1. Clone this repository to your local machine
  2. Add this section to `~/.gitconfig` or project's `.git/config`

 ```gitconfig